Michael-Wojdak/bug_observations/docs/Insects/Hemiptera.md

 # True Bugs

 ### *Emesaya brevipennis*
-No common name

 While this insect closely resembles a stick insect, it is actually a member of the assassin bug family.
 It posseses raptorial forelegs similar to those found on praying mantids.
 Reportedly, these insects prey on spiders ["^"](https://web.archive.org/web/20100625114935/http://digital.library.okstate.edu/OAS/oas_pdf/v43/p88_90.pdf).
-This individual was found in the grass along the edge of some woods.

 <img src="{{site.baseurl}}/assets/images/Hemiptera/Emesaya brevipennis.jpg" title="Southwest Virginia, August 2025" width = 400>